Self-Hosting Guide

 Binary Setup

-Download a pre-built binary and run it with your own database.
+Download a pre-built binary and run it with your own database and Redis services.

 Requirements